mrjjwright/NoSQLite/README.md

 You can start nosqlite in web mode by executing

-    nosqlite.listen(5000, delegate)
+    nosqlite.listen(5000, host)

 This only works with nosqlite running in node and will cause node to start a simple node based http server to service requests.
-The port and delegate are optional.
-The port defaults to 5000 and delegate will be explained below.
+The port and host are optional.
+The port defaults to 5000 and host defaults to "127.0.0.1".

-If you have a node based webserver (e.g. a secure server) already running servicing other requests and you simply want to service NoSQLite web requests you can pass

-	nosqlite.web_handler(request, response, delegate)

-as a callback to your node webserver, or by invoking it directly, where `request` and `response` are node `http.ServerRequest` and `http.ServerResponse` objects respectively.

 Here is how to use the web API.